frees-io/freestyle/docs/src/main/tut/docs/README.md

 ## Modules

-Freestyle algebras can be combined into `@module` definitions which provide agreggation and unification over the parametrization of Free programs.
+Freestyle algebras can be combined into `@module` definitions which provide aggregation and unification over the parametrization of Free programs.

 ```tut:silent:decorate(.kazari-id-1)